lvcabral/ActivePack/README.md

 ## The Project

 ActivePack is a collection of ActiveX controls designed to be used with Microsoft® Visual Basic 6, they were created during my ActiveX technology studies around 1998, I was looking to make simple, useful an practical controls, that would cover some needs that the Visual Basic with it's native controls doesn't cover.
+This was an active freeware project until 2002.
+I'm now opening the source code under a new license (see below).

 ## The Controls